auth0/docs/articles/connections/social/apple.md

     - `client_id`: their Auth0 Client ID
     - `audience` and `scope` as needed (optional)
 3. Auth0 exchanges the `code` with Apple for a set of ID, access, and refresh tokens.
-4. Auth0 saves the user profile.
-Executes rules and authorization, then issues access tokens (refresh tokens and ID tokens) as requested.
-These tokens can now be used to protect your APIs and users are managed in Auth0.
+4. Auth0 saves the user profile, executes rules and authorization, then issues access tokens (refresh tokens and ID tokens) as requested.
+These tokens are used to protect your APIs and users managed by Auth0.

 ## Before you begin